iansinnott/iansinnott.github.io/content/_posts/2017-08-20-migrating-a-blog-to-gatsby-part-2-of-gatsby-migration.md

 ## Adding custom data to the GraphQL schema

-If I have a post named "Isn't this a fun" then I want to URL to be "isnt-this-fun".
+If I have a post named "Isn't this a fun title" then I want the URL to be "isnt-this-a-fun-title".
 Notice that spaces turn into hyphens and special characters are removed.
 This is simple enough to do in JavaScript, but it felt wrong to do it on the fly when rendering components.
 This is _data_ so I wanted to be able to query it through GraphQL.

 Enter `setFieldsOnGraphQLNodeType`.